Corticosteroids are potent drugs used to reduce inflammation in the body's tissues.

 about their condition before taking any steroid medicines.

-Using injectable corticosteroids for a long period of time is not suggested because
+Using injectable corticosteroids for a long time is not suggested because of additional

-of additional side effects.
-These include osteoporosis, cataracts, delayed growth,
+side effects.
+These include osteoporosis, cataracts, delayed growth, stomach ulcers,

-stomach ulcers, skin atrophy and depigmentation, and high blood pressure.
+skin atrophy and depigmentation, mood disorders, and high blood pressure.
 You may

-experience short-term side effects like local pain or infection at the injection site.
+have short-term side effects like local pain or infection at the injection site.
+Your

 to 3 to 4 a year.